Tap the text to show or hide reading controls.

 “You know better than anyone this isn’t a favor I’m asking.”

 Geon-hyuk nodded meekly at the warning.
 They should consider themselves lucky to get away with this.
-Only after the confirmation did Gyu-yeon fully release his grip.
-His breathing was still rough from anger, but he straightened his face to seem composed.
+Only after hearing the confirmation did Gyu-yeon fully release his grip.
+His breathing was still rough from anger, but he pretended to be fine to keep a composed air.

-Geon-hyuk smoothed his rumpled clothes and glanced at Naru.
+Geon-hyuk straightened his rumpled clothes and glanced at Naru.
 The dull look in his eyes reminded Gyu-yeon of a rotten pollock’s stare.
-Gyu-yeon took Naru’s hand and left first, making sure not to meet Geon-hyuk’s eye as he passed.
+Gyu-yeon took Naru’s hand and left first, making sure to tell him as he passed not to catch his eye.

-Naru, grabbed and led away in a daze, followed Gyu-yeon silently to his car.
-The suffocating silence was frightening, but it was his own doing, so he had to live with it.
+Naru, who’d been grabbed and led away in a daze, followed Gyu-yeon silently to his car.
+The suffocating silence was frightening, but it was his own doing, so he had to deal with it.

-Gyu-yeon opened the passenger door and settled Naru into the seat.
-Despite the rough handling, Naru complied without complaint, nervously fiddling with his nails and unable to speak first.
+Gyu-yeon opened the passenger door and crumpled Naru into the seat.
+Despite the rough handling, Naru complied without complaint, only nervously fiddling with his nails and unable to speak first.

-Once in the driver’s seat, Gyu-yeon started the engine, stopped, and raked his fingers through his hair.
-Startled by his sudden irritability, Naru averted his gaze.
-Gyu-yeon spoke.
+Once in the driver’s seat, Gyu-yeon started the engine, then stopped and raked his fingers through his hair.
+Startled by his sudden irritability, Naru averted his gaze, and Gyu-yeon spoke.

 “Hey.”